CogSciUOS/asparagus/report/chapter_4_todo.md

 # 4&ensp;Classification
+Here, you can find a guideline of how to contribute to chapter 4.
+In chapter 4, we will discuss each approach we chose to investigate our data, train our models, etc.

 This is the overview of Chapter 4 of the Report:

 > ## 4&ensp;Classification
 > &ensp; **Supervised learning**
 >